software-students-spring2024/3-python-package-exercise-team-kiwi/README.md

 The variable fav_song will now contain a tuple holding a song in the Pop genre by an artist/band with the word "One" in it.
 An example tuple would look like this:
 ![song output](./images/song_output.png)

-Additionally, if no song meeting the arguments' criteria is found, get_song() will return a string.

 ### get_news()

 You can call the get_news() function to generate a list of current events.
 The function takes a dictionary as an argument that optionally allows the user to only return a certain number of events as well as news title with a certain string in them.